-Open Country has over 25 years of experience in successfully organising and leading countryside activities for people with disabilities.
+Open Country has nearly 30 years of experience in successfully organising and leading countryside activities for people with disabilities.
 On the back of this experience, it is able to offer high-quality information, training and advice to organisations wanting to provide better access to their countryside sites and events as well as individuals and their families wishing to access the countryside independently.

 Access For All